it-akumi/list-cfn-stacks/README.md

 list-cfn-stacks
 ====

 A slack slash command to list stacks of AWS CloudFormation

 ## Requirements

 * Go
 * SAM CLI or AWS CLI

+## Usage

+After a deployment, set a slash command to your slack.

+Then you can use the command.
+If you execute `/yourSlashCommand` in your slack channel, this function shows stack lists.

 ## How to deploy

 ### Set a property in template.yml

 You must set Role, ARN of an IAM role to use as this function's execution role, in template.yml.

 ### Install dependencies and Build